 Review:

-The matte black finish gives it that sleek, professional vibe and the design is classic ThinkPad.
+The matte black finish gives it that sleek, professional vibe, and the design is classic ThinkPad.
 Open it up, and you’ll notice the redesigned keyboard with tactile bumps and a larger touchpad, making typing feel way more comfortable.
 Plus, the red dot in the center of the keyboard is a signature move, and the simple badging is clean and subtle.

 The X1 Carbon Gen 12 sticks to that iconic ThinkPad look with a carbon fiber chassis that’s sturdy yet super light.
 It meets MIL-STD 810H durability standards, which is nice to know if you’re a bit rough on your gear.
 The new keyboard gives you better tactile feedback, and the touchpad’s larger, making it easier to navigate.